Shortfin Mako Shark

 Shortfin mako sharks are apex predators, which means they are at the top of the food chain in their ecosystem.
 So luckily for them, they don’t have to constantly be aware of their surroundings.
 However, there have been records of great white sharks and killer whales hunting shortfin mako sharks, but this is very rare.

 In addition, they are warm-blooded, even though they are not mammals.
 The correct phrase is endothermic, which means they are great at regulating their body temperature regardless of their environment.
-This is a characteristic that they share with their cousins, the Great white shark.
+This is a characteristic that they share with their cousin, the Great white shark.

 The shortfin mako is very adaptable when it comes to depth range.
 While they spend a lot of time in very deep water, they also enjoy skimming the surface.
 However, if they aren’t enjoying the fresh air, they can dive to depths of 400 feet!